-Cecilia’s 2017-18 season engagements include multiple role débuts: Adina in L’elisir d’amore with Opera Idaho, Mimì in La bohème with Opera Orlando, Rosina in Il barbiere di Siviglia with Opera Tampa, Contessa in Le nozze di Figaro also with Opera Tampa, Hanna Glawari in The Merry Widow with Opera Saratoga, Lucy in Fellow Travelers with Prototype Opera Festival, and Rosalba in Florencia en el Amazonas with Florida Grand Opera.
-In addition to these débuts, she will reprise the role of Micaëla in Carmen with Madison Opera and will be a featured soloist in concerts with the Boise Philharmonic, Austin Opera, and the Bard SummerScape Music Festival.
+Ms. López’s 2017-18 season included many role debuts: Adina in L’elisir d’amore with Opera Idaho, Mimì in La bohème with Opera Orlando, Rosina in Il barbiere di Siviglia with Opera Tampa, Contessa in Le nozze di Figaro also with Opera Tampa, Hanna Glawari in The Merry Widow with Opera Saratoga, Lucy in Fellow Travelers with Prototype Opera Festival, and Rosalba in Florencia en el Amazonas with Florida Grand Opera.
+In addition to those debuts, she appeared as Micaëla in Carmen with Madison Opera and was a featured soloist in concerts with the Boise Philharmonic, Austin Opera, and the Bard SummerScape Music Festival.

 Ms. López was added to the roster of the Metropolitan Opera in their 2015 production of The Merry Widow.
 With an impressive repertoire of leading female roles, some highlights from recent seasons include the roles of Beatrice Russo in Il postino with Opera Saratoga, Fiordiligi in Così fan tutte with Opera Tampa, the title role of Suor Angelica with Opera San Luis Obispo, Magda in La rondine with Skylark Opera Theatre, Gilda in Rigoletto with Opera Idaho, and Zerlina in Don Giovanni with Opera Tampa and Opera Las Vegas.